jamesmwu/CS163-Projects-2024Fall/_posts/2024-12-13-team47-medicalImageSegmentation.md

-Preprocessing and Training Pipeline: The framework defines a comprehensive pipeline that includes cropping, resampling to a median voxel spacing, intensity normalization, and extensive data augmentation techniques like elastic deformations and gamma correction.
+Preprocessing and Training Pipeline: The framework defines a comprehensive pipeline that includes cropping, resampling to a median voxel spacing, intensity normalization (For CT images: clip to [0.5, 99.5] percentile range and z-score normalization; For MRI: z-score normalization after nonzero mean computation), and extensive data augmentation techniques like elastic deformations and gamma correction.
 These steps are dynamically adapted for each dataset to maximize segmentation performance [5].

 Empirical Evaluation: nnU-Net was evaluated in the Medical Segmentation Decathlon, a challenge comprising ten distinct medical imaging tasks.
 It